-The big news is that my debut album, The Night We Couldn't Say Good Night, came out in 2019 as I entered my fourth decade, having only come back to performing a few years prior.
-I had been very involved in theatre and music in my teens and twenties but left when I broke my legs in a car accident, and then had my hands full with young children.
-It was a three-year process to prepare and manage all the elements from composing, writing lyrics, massaging arrangements, rehearsing, mixing, mastering, obtaining publishing permissions, securing copyright for original material, investigating publicity and radio tracking options, booking gigs.
+The Night We Couldn't Say Good Night came out in 2019 as I entered my fourth decade.
+Eight years earlier I first dipped my toe in the waters of jazz singing, taking a few lessons and sitting in at jams.
+I had been very involved in theatre and music in my teens and twenties but left when I broke my legs in a car accident and then had my hands full with young children.
+When I recovered from cancer treatments in 2010, I knew it was time to follow my dreams.
+The album was a three-year process to prepare and manage all the elements from composing, writing lyrics, massaging arrangements, rehearsing, mixing, mastering, obtaining publishing permissions, securing copyright for original material, investigating publicity and radio tracking options, booking gigs.
 Having had a few years between where I worked in marketing and business development and corporate communications sure helped, but wow!
 Artists sure wear a lot of hats these days!

 Having never released music to platforms and radio around the world, you can imagine... it's a scary proposition!
 Will people listen?
 Will it get played on the radio?
 Will jazz publications listen and write good reviews?
 It has been such an encouraging success, but more than that, it was the push I needed to grow my musical knowledge, confidence and administrative/marketing skills in countless ways.